 Academic Credentials: Ed.D.
-Educational Leadership & Innovation, St. Thomas University; M.Ed Educational Leadership, University of Central Florida; BS Elementary
+Educational Leadership & Innovation, St. Thomas University; M.Ed Educational Leadership, University of Central Florida; BS Elementary Education, Florida A & M University

-Contact information: Phone: (305) 623-2359; Email: pbloodworth@stu.edu Program Advisors: Dr. Patricia L. Bloodworth, Dr. Debbie Goodman
+Contact information: Phone: (305) 623-2359; Email: pbloodworth@stu.edu Program Advisors: Dr. Patricia L. Bloodworth, Dr. Tonia Jackson

-Program Description: The 18-credit minor in Criminal Justice aligns precisely with the goals and objectives of the South Florida law enforcement practitioners.
-It is designed to introduce Criminal Justice professionals to the theories, concepts, and best practices of contemporary Criminal Justice functions at local, state, and federal levels.
-To those who are seeking an accelerated approach to enhance their promotional opportunities in the field of Justice, this program will meet their professional and educational goals.
-The core curriculum (18 credits) is relevant and consistent with modern day job performance, duties, and responsibilities of Justice Professionals.
+Program Description: The 18-credit minor in Criminal Justice aligns precisely with the goals and objectives of law enforcement practitioners.
+It is designed to introduce students to the theories, concepts, and best practices of contemporary Criminal Justice functions at the local, state, and federal levels.
+To those who are seeking an accelerated approach to enhance their promotional opportunities in the field of Criminal Justice, this program will meet their professional and educational goals.
+The core curriculum (18 credits) is relevant and consistent with modern day job performance, duties, and responsibilities of Criminal Justice Professionals.

 CCJ 1020 Introduction to Criminal Justice

 CJC 3011 Corrections

 CJE 3110 Law Enforcement Systems

 CJL 3510 Courts and Criminal Justice System

 CCJ 3644 White Collar Crime

 CCJ 4934 Contemporary Issues in Criminal Justice

-Program Student Learning Outcomes: The Minor in Criminal Justice are unique educational and training offering based upon the following 5 fundamentals:
+Program Student Learning Outcomes: The Minor in Criminal Justice is a unique educational and training offering based upon the following 5 fundamentals:

-- Demonstrate an understanding of how historical and contemporary social and legal contexts have shaped the various components of the Criminal Justice system. - 2.
-Apply criminological theories to explain deviant behaviors and the criminalization of non-conformity. - Explain the construction of social structures and categories (e.g., race, class, gender) and their influence on laws and law enforcement, including the confluence of criminogenic factors. - Develop strategies to address issues of social change within the context of the Criminal Justice system. - 5.
+- 1. Demonstrate an understanding of how historical and contemporary social and legal contexts have shaped the various components of the Criminal Justice system. - 2.
+Apply criminological theories to explain deviant behaviors and the criminalization of non-conformity. - 3.
+Explain the construction of social structures and categories (e.g., race, class, gender) and their influence on laws and law enforcement, including the confluence of criminogenic factors. - 4.
+Develop strategies to address issues of social change within the context of the Criminal Justice system. - 5.
 Demonstrate an in-depth understanding of criminology, criminal justice, and law and its relationship to larger social issues.

-Program Student Learning Outcomes Assessment: The program outcomes for Justice Professionals will be documented, reviewed, and assessed utilizing an electronic modern-day approach to the design of the portfolio.
+Program Student Learning Outcomes Assessment: The program outcomes will be documented, reviewed, and assessed utilizing an electronic modern-day approach to the design of the portfolio.
 The portfolio will contain the following:

-- Career goals

-- Career accomplishments

-- Skills, talents, and abilities utilized in the field

-- Successful outcomes of high-profile cases

-- Advanced and specialized seminars and workshops facilitated by the participating justice professional
+- Career goals - Career accomplishments - Skills, talents, and abilities utilized in the field - Successful outcomes of high-profile cases (if applicable) - Advanced and specialized seminars and workshops facilitated by the participating justice professional (if applicable)